Last Updated on November 29, 2019 by Christine Kaaloa

 And then… our balloon went high!
 Like “Oh my God,” skydiving high, where the air felt thinner and any sharp movement shook the basket.
 Still, I felt safe.

-Cappadocia Voyager Balloons picked me up at my hotel at 5am, took me to their office to enjoy a light breakfast and then we were taken to the launch point.
+Cappadocia Voyager Balloons picked me up at my Goreme hotel at 5am, took me to their Goreme office to enjoy a light Turkish breakfast and then we were taken to the launch point.
+The ride takes around 1.5 hours

-Seeing as I was filming, my concern was whether I’d get a good shot or my basket was too crowded .
+Seeing as I was filming, my concern was whether my basket would be too crowded.
 There were only three people in my basket and the basket was spacious enough to comfortably move.
 In fact, the travelers I shared it with were super thoughtful.
 If they thought they were getting a great view all to themselves, they offered to switch.
 But fortunately, our balloon did some twirls, while going up and down, so we were all able to photograph the scenery.

 The landing was smooth.
 Although M.Halis showed us the landing position, he actually brought the balloon down … on the transportation truck!
 How’s that for a perfect landing?